 2. Live Chat Support

-Live chat is a customer care channel tool that allows businesses to answer customer questions in real time.
-It is another preferred customer service option, with 79% of customers choosing live chat due to quick responses.
+Live chat allows businesses to answer customer questions in real time.
+79% of customers prefer live chat due to its quick responses (Zendesk 2024).
+For D2C brands with high website traffic, live chat improves conversions while reducing cart abandonment.

 3. Chatbots